 BUILDINGS OF THE FUTURE MIGHT BE MADE FROM …WOOD

-Climate change has become a battle for the future of human life on Earth.
+Climate changes have become a battle for the future of human life on Earth.
 Unprecedented warming, rising seas, intensifying weather events, melting glaciers, worsening drought and longer wildfire seasons affect overall civilization.

 Considering the fact that 36 percent of total carbon emissions in Europe during the last decade came from the building industry, as well as 39 percent of total carbon emissions in the United States, the materiality of construction should be a priority for governments’ regulations in the future as measurements against global warming.